 by Tracy Johnson

 Do you remember the episode when George learned the secret to his success was to “end on a high note”?
-In meetings, in relationships, on the phone and in any other situation that involved making an impression on others, George figured out that his biggest problem was a tendency to keep talking after he made an impact.
+In meetings, in relationships, on the phone and in any situation that involved making an impression on others, George figured out that his biggest problem was a tendency to keep talking after he made an impact.

 George Castanza’s a-ha moment happened by accident, and he was so excited to realize how easy it was to make people like him.
 He realized that when he got out on a high note, he wins!

-Just hit the punchline, and shut up.
+George figured it out: Just hit the punchline, and shut up.
 Leave them wanting more.
 When he embraced this new philosophy, Seinfeld’s best friend reached a new level of acceptance!

 When you hit a high note, it’s over.
 So end it.
 The hard part can be identifying the best moment.
 Sometimes it happens by surprise.

 But too often, air talent keeps going, riding a topic just a little longer, hoping for another magic moment or one more phone call.
 Unfortunately, hoping something better comes along often doesn’t happen.

 Like George, the more they talk, the worse it gets.

 Find the payoff.
 Hit the high note.
 Shut up.

 Avoid the temptation to go for an extra punchline.
 It’s always better to get out a little too soon than a little too late.
 That additional thought or one more comment can be deadly.